DATA-606-2023-FALL-TUESDAY/Gurram_Ranadeep/docs/report.md

 * The regression models, including Random Forest and XGBoost, exhibited high accuracy in predicting CO2 emissions.
 Model selection should be tailored to application needs, with considerations for interpretability and computational efficiency.

+# Future Scope

+* To incorporate this model into a user-friendly  web application that allows users to enter car information and receive accurate CO2 emission estimates